 Directly behind Greyfriar’s Graveyard stands the prestigious George Heriot’s School, built in 1626.
-With its turreted roof and stone facade, it barely takes a stretch of imagination to see Hogwarts in the architecture.
-The castle-like school is also said to be the inspiration for Hogwarts house system.
+With its turreted roof and stone facade, it barely takes a stretch of the imagination to see Hogwarts in the architecture.
+The castle-like school is also said to be the inspiration for the Hogwarts house system.
 There is no Gryffindor, Ravenclaw, Hufflepuff or Slytherin, but four other houses: Castle, Lauriston, Raeburn, and Greyfriars.

 The school is not usually open to the public, but it does sometimes host events during the Edinburgh Festival in August.

 7. The Writer’s Museum